Census Dots

 Hispanic

-Of the 355 places in Alaska, Clark's Point is the 272nd most populous.
+Clark's Point is ranked the 294th most populous place in Alaska, out of 355 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Clark's Point was ranked the 272nd most populous place in the 2020 Census.

 Clark's Point's White Population